dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-For Embellishments you will have two options.
-Either [Slimy Expulsion Boots](https://www.wowhead.com/ptr/item=193451/slimy-expulsion-boots) or [Spore Colony Shoulderpads](https://www.wowhead.com/ptr/item=204706/spore-colony-shoulderguards).
-The Shoulders are better for sustained ST and AoE scenarios.
-The boots are better for the times where adds are present, as the shoulders will lose a lot of value from the wasted applications.
-The debuff on the shoulders has to stack up to 5 times, otherwise it is useless.

-<br>In general if you are a raider and do not care about m+ we recommend crafting shoulders, as most of the raid is close to full single target.
-If you do not care about raid, then craft boots.
-It is important to mention that the shoulders also damage you for around 900 damage per second in most scenarios, which might or might not matter in some situations.
+**The [Spore Colony Shoulderpads](https://www.wowhead.com/ptr/item=204706/spore-colony-shoulderguards) was changed after they were first implemented in Simc, DONT craft them.**
+<br>Initially the debuff on the target could keep stacking while the dot was active, that is no longer the case.

-<br>This will be combined with [Toxified Armor Patch](https://www.wowhead.com/ptr/item=193552/toxified-armor-patch) which increases the effect of the boots/shoulders by 100%.
-Do note that it can only be added to a crafted leather piece.
+For Embellishments we craft [Slimy Expulsion Boots](https://www.wowhead.com/ptr/item=193451/slimy-expulsion-boots), this will be combined with [Toxified Armor Patch](https://www.wowhead.com/ptr/item=193552/toxified-armor-patch) which increases the effect of the boots by 100%.
+<br>Do note that it can only be added to a crafted leather piece.
+<br>**During Week 0 you can wait with crafting your first [Spark of Shadowflame](https://www.wowhead.com/ptr/item=204440/spark-of-shadowflame) item.**

 ### [Slimy Expulsion Boots:](https://www.wowhead.com/ptr/item=193451/slimy-expulsion-boots)